 I actually heard the lines on a tv programme about a Syrian asylum seeker coming into this country - and I loved them.
 They really resonated with me.
 I looked up where they were from, and found them to be the last lines of the Victorian poem, Invictus, which inspired the name of Prince Harry’s games for disabled soldiers.

-The reason I like them is because they are a strong reminder that we have real control and influence over what happens in our lives.
+The reason I like them is because they are a strong reminder that we have real control and influence over what happens in our lives, or how we respond to what happens.
 I can sometimes feel myself standing on the sidelines, not getting involved in life as much as I could - and these words act as a reminder to engage more, and be more present for the important moments in life.

 How Anna uses her mantra

 Jo: And do you find yourself holding onto the necklace from time to time, and saying those words to yourself?